 •Exchange safety and health programs: Both the staffing agency and the host employer should develop and exchange their injury and illness prevention programs (called I2P2), although I2P2 programs are only an OSHA recommendation, not a statutory requirement.
 Some states, however, such as California, mandate I2P2-like programs.
 I2P2 programs call for documentation of management leadership in safety and health issues, employee participation in safety and health processes, training, hazard identification and control, injury and illness recordkeeping, first aid and medical procedures, fire and other emergency response procedures, and ongoing review of overall program effectiveness.

 •No surprises: Both parties should reach an agreement on the job responsibilities and the scope of work to be taken on by temporary workers.
-Job tasks should be known in advance so specific safety training can be provided.
+Job tasks should be known in advance so that specific safety training can be provided.
 Assignments should be put in writing.
 These measures help prevent the practice of temps coming to a job thinking they will be doing a certain task, such as construction site ground cleanup, only to be given a new assignment, such as climbing on roofs to throw discarded materials into dumpsters.
 In this case, the temps might not be trained or prepared to work at heights.

 •Communication to temp workers: The contract or agreement should spell out who informs temps about on-the-job safety precautions and practices.
 Staffing agencies may give temps broad, basic safety information, and the host employer will inform temps about task-specific safety requirements.
-Temps must also be informed about site-specific provision of first aid and medical treatment, and emergency procedures such as fire evacuations.
+Temps must also be informed about site-specific provisions of first aid and medical treatment, and emergency procedures such as fire evacuations.

 •Injury and illness tracking: Any injury or illness occurring on a host employer’s worksite that must be logged on OSHA recordkeeping forms, as well as serious injuries requiring hospitalization and fatalities that must be reported directly to OSHA area offices, are the regulatory compliance responsibility of the host employer.
 Injury and illness information might be first obtained by a staffing agency, which must inform the host employer to satisfy the host’s OSHA recordkeeping responsibilities, and also so the host can take action to prevent future similar injuries or illnesses.
 The flow of injury and illness data is a two-way channel, and both parties must be open and transparent in sharing information.